pegaster/ORPG/README.md

 #### Compilling:
-On Windows or DOS you need install PDcurses and set compilation flag -lpdcurses On OSX or Linux you need set compilation flag -lncurses and maybe you need install
+On Windows or DOS you need install PDcurses and set compilation flag -lpdcurses On OSX or Linux you need set compilation flag -lncurses and maybe you need install ncurses

 ##### Created by Dneprov Stepan and Zaiikin Timofey